 Woodland caribou are a unique variety of caribou (Rangifer tarandus) unique to the lush, old-growth forests of the Inland Temperate Rainforest.
 They survived the Pleistocene Ice Age extinctions that erased mammoths, mastodons, short-faced bears, and ice-age camels.

+Woodland caribou are considered one of the most endangered large mammals in North America.
 Loss of old-growth habitat to logging and other development have removed old growth and reduced mountain caribou herds to just 1,900 animals.

 Fragmentation and loss of remaining old-growth forest harms caribou

 - Caribou rely in winter on arboreal lichens which develop only in old-growth forests.